OpenCode Plugin — Agentuity Documentation

 agentuity ai opencode uninstall

-Specialized Agents
+Agents

 AgentRoleWhen to Use

-ScoutExplorerFinding files, patterns, codebase analysis (read-only)
+ScoutExplorerFinding files, patterns, and codebase context (read-only)

 BuilderImplementerInteractive code changes, quick fixes, guided implementation